gmc-code/PC-app-development/docs/pyscript/reindeer.rst

 Game features
 ----------------

-This game combines Python and HTML through PyScript to create an interactive and engaging experience.
+This game combines Python and HTML through PyScript to create a reindeer guessing game.

 1. **PyScript Integration**: The game uses PyScript to interact with HTML elements and handle events.
 Modules like `document`, `display`, and `when` are imported from PyScript.